Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 ---
 id: deploy-manager-aws-console
 title: Teradata - AI Unlimited - Deploy the manager using the AWS console
-description: Learn how to deploy the CloudFormation template for the AI Unlimited manager.
+description: Learn how to deploy the AI Unlimited manager using the CloudFormation template.
 sidebar_label: AWS Management Console
 sidebar_position: 1
 ---